 2. Display – AMOLED vs OLED

-OLED displays much deeper blacks as compared to AMOLED displays.
-You cannot see the screen in AMOLED display under direct sunlight.
-However, the AMOLED display quality is much better than the OLEDs as it contains an additional layer of TFTs and follows backplane technologies.
+OLED displays much deeper blacks than AMOLED displays.
+You cannot see the screen in an AMOLED display under direct sunlight.
+However, the AMOLED display quality is much better than that of OLEDs as it contains an additional layer of TFTs and follows backplane technologies.

 AMOLED displays are much more flexible as compared to OLED displays.
 Hence, they are much more costly than OLED displays.